tarlingvallimlab/Absorption-CYP7A1/README.md

 2. Map trimmed FASTQ files to Mus musculus genome (from Ensembl) using STAR.
 3. Annotate aligned reads and quantify gene counts using Subread featureCounts.
 4. Conduct differential gene expression analysis using DESeq2 package in R.
-5. Conduct Gene Set Enrichment Analysis (GSEA) and visualization using clusterProfiler and enrichplot packages in R.
+5. Conduct Gene Set Enrichment Analysis (GSEA) using clusterProfiler package in R.

 ### > Trim Galore
 This folder contains input and output for trimgalore.sh